gregyjames/OctaneDownloader/README.md

 A high Performance C# file downloader that splits files into different parts and downloads each part asyncrounously.
 Made as a replacement to Microsoft's WebClient.

+Wanna see the library in action?
+Check out [OCTANE-YoutubeExtractor](https://github.com/gregyjames/OCTANE-YoutubeExtractor)